-Centrica Lincs turbines and plant
+Centrica Lincs turbines and plant details

-The 35km2, north-south oriented wind farm will be composed of 75 three-blade turbines with horizontal-axis installed in a water depth of 10m to 15m in the North Sea.
-The Siemens turbines have a capacity of 3.6MW each, and will be equipped with a 120m diameter rotor and 58.5m-long rotor blades.
-The maximum height to the tip of the blade will be 170m and the turbines will be spaced at a distance of 500m.
-The hub height will be 100m.
-The nacelle and hub of the turbines will be installed atop a cylindrical steel tower that will be further supported by a foundation attached to seabed.
-For both the turbines and the offshore substations, the foundation will be either monopile, gravity base or steel jacket structures.
+The maximum height to the tip of the blade is 170m and the turbines are spaced at a distance of 500m.
+The hub height is 100m.
+The nacelle and hub of the turbines were installed atop a cylindrical steel tower that is further supported by a foundation attached to seabed.

 Onshore construction began in 2010, with offshore work following in 2011.
-The initial enabling works on the Walpole substation site have been completed, improving the traffic safety while entering and leaving the site.
+The initial enabling works on the Walpole substation site were completed, improving the traffic safety while entering and leaving the site.
 Between April 2010 and June 2011, two high-voltage cables were installed from the landfall to the new onshore substation site.

 The 145kV cables are 50km each in length and were supplied by Nexans Norway AS.
 The cables were drawn through cable ducts buried at distances of 1km along the entire cable route.
 Methods for duct installation included direct buried, open cut or horizontal directional drilling (HDD).

-During the work period, a 60mx20m barge is brought and moored approximately 1km from the sea wall.
-An on-board drilling rig conducts drilling under the salt marsh found at pre-defined locations in the first field behind the sea wall.
-Each hole is reamed out before a fabricated steel duct is drawn through the hole with the rig.
+During the work period, a 60m x 20m barge was brought and moored approximately 1km from the sea wall.
+An on-board drilling rig conducted drilling under the salt marsh found at pre-defined locations in the first field behind the sea wall.
+Each hole was reamed out before a fabricated steel duct was drawn through the hole with the rig.

 The main contractor for onshore works of the project is Siemens Transmission and Distribution.
-The contractual scope includes design and building of the grid connection and laying of the cables onshore.
+The contractual scope included design and building of the grid connection and laying of the cables onshore.
 The contract for the supply of turbines was awarded to Siemens in March 2009.
 Siemens Project Ventures was awarded the contract to design the offshore and onshore substations.

-Power market in UK
+Power market in the UK